 The Reset/Default button is a switch that can be used to perform a partial or factory reset while the unit is running.

-|2 to 6 seconds||Restarts the Mediatrix unit.||No changes are made to the Mediatrix unit settings.||Power1 blinking, all other LEDs OFF|
+|Power1 blinking, all other LEDs OFF||Restarts the Mediatrix unit.||No changes are made to the Mediatrix unit settings.|

-|7 to 11 seconds||Initiates a Partial Reset of the Mediatrix unit.||Restarts the unit in a known and static state while keeping most of the configuration unchanged.||All LEDs blinking, 1cycle per second, 50% duty|
+|All LEDs blinking, 1cycle per second, 50% duty||Initiates a Partial Reset of the Mediatrix unit.||Restarts the unit in a known and static state while keeping most of the configuration unchanged.|

-|12 to 16 seconds||Initiates a Factory Reset of the Mediatrix unit.||Reverts the unit back to its default factory settings.||All LEDs steady ON|
+|All LEDs steady ON||Initiates a Factory Reset of the Mediatrix unit.||Reverts the unit back to its default factory settings.|

-|17 seconds and more||No action is taken.
+|All LEDs will become OFF after blinking and being steady on.||No action is taken.
 This is useful if you accidentally pushed the button and do not need and action to be applied.||The action is ignored.|

 |All LEDs cycling from left to right, individually blinking 1 cycle per second, 33% duty.||A firmware pack is being downloaded into the unit and written to persistent storage.|